wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

    useful to show regions of the document at a quick glance.
-You can also click your mouse button in this region to move to that spot of the document in case it's a very long document. **BTW**, the vertical scroll bar also moves you through the document quickly and it also has colored indicators that show you where you are and if it also detects any issues.
+You can also click your mouse button in this region to move to that spot of the document in case it's a very long document. **BTW**, the vertical scroll bar also moves you through the document quickly, and it also has colored indicators that show you where you are and if it also detects any issues.

 4. <input type="checkbox" />Scroll to line 51 _(the numbers are to the left of_
    _the editing text)_ and change line 51 & 52 with